jbossgotskillz/project-5/README.md

 Minimal Requirements:  Node 13.14.0, NPM 6.14.4, Express 4.19.2, EJS 3.1.10, MySQL 8.0.38, React 18.3.1

-Improvements:  add Gulp for testing and debugging, make the question and reply posts on each Forum page remain visible after changing routes, make the username of the currently logged-in user appear on the Dashboard page, use express-sessions to keep track of individual login sessions
+Improvements:  add Gulp for testing and debugging, make the question and reply posts on each Forum page remain visible after changing routes, make the username of the currently logged-in user appear on the Dashboard page, add login verification, set it up to where records will be deleted when going to the Goodbye page